Responsible wood supply

 Certifications guaranteeing sustainable forestry

-Around three quarters of the wood raw material used by our Swedish industries comes from Swedish forests and almost all wood into our US mills originates from the USA and Canada.
-Billerud has procedures and guidelines to avoid wood being purchased from illegal felling operations, from forests with high preservation values, from regions with serious social conflicts and where felling leads to deforestation.
+Around three quarters of the wood raw material used by our Swedish operations comes from Swedish forests, while almost all the wood supplied to our US mills originates from the USA and Canada.
+Billerud has procedures and guidelines in place to prevent the purschase of wood from illegal logging operations, forests with high preservation values, regions experiencing serious social conflict and where harvesting leads to deforestation.

 National laws and regulations for forestry are a minimum standard for Billerud.
 We are third-party certified to chain of custody standards set by the Forest Stewardship Council® (FSC®), Programme for the Endorsement of Forest Certification (PEFC), and in North America, the Sustainable Forestry Initiative® (SFI®).